 - Do no harm to people we work with and serve

 - Protect the dignity and welfare of people we work with and serve

 - Respect the autonomy and independence of people we work with and serve

 AASP developed and adopted a code of ethics conduct in the 1990s.
 It is largely based on the American Psychological Association's Ethical Principles of Psychologists and code of conduct (American Psychologist, 1992, V47, #12, pp. 1597-1611.)
 Our code reflects the core values of our association and of society.

-In general, all current AASP members agree to understand, respect and follow our ethics code in order to:
+In general, all current AASP members agree to understand, respect, and follow our ethics code to:

 The AASP Ethical Principles and Standards (the Ethics Code) consists of: